A new roof or replacing old

 This is what the NAHB has to say about the other options available:

 - Asphalt shingles – The most common roofing material in the U.S., these can be expected to last from 10 to 20 years, although products that have come on the market in recent years claim a life expectancy of up to 50 years.
 This, however, remains to be seen.

 - Architectural Asphalt – A higher-quality asphalt with an average lifespan of 30 years.

 - Wood shingles and shakes – wood roofing is high maintenance but, with the proper care and attention, should last 30 years or so.

-- Metal – metal roofing is expected to last from 40 up to 80 years.
+- Metal – Metal roofing is expected to last from 40 to 80 years.

-Of course, these are only rough estimates and, as we stated before, roofs can be influenced by many factors.
-The best thing to do when choosing your roofing materials is to consult with your contractor about what is the most appropriate for your situation and budget.
+Of course, these are only rough estimates, and, as we stated before, roofs can be influenced by many factors.
+The best thing to do when choosing your roofing materials is to consult with your contractor about what is most appropriate for your situation and budget.